xdoko01/pgRPG/README.md

   - [x] Fix the map layers that are not transparent - Upgrade to new pyTMX version helped
   - [ ] AI kill them all game
   - [x] Possibility to update entities in the quest definition - adding new components to already existing entities.
-  - [ ] Possibility to update entities in the quest definition - deleting components on existing entities.
+  - [x] Possibility to update entities in the quest definition - deleting components on existing entities.
+  - [ ] Possibly substitute 'id' key from quest file on entities for 'alias'.
+To make things more readable in the code and not to mismatch

 ## Questions
   - [ ] should position fixing be part of collision system or in separate component/processors?